 Also, when you think of people with mobility issues or those who are completely inactive, the first thing they can do, in most of the cases, to get physically more active, is walking.
 If they’re a wheelchair user, they can come on a wheelchair.
 It’s about getting out and getting fresh air.

-Where have you been already with the group?
+Where have you gone with the group on your Brixton walks?

 Do you plan all of them or do you improvise?